Isochronous Partitions for Region-Based Self-Triggered Control

 An example of the use of the homogenization procedure is demonstrated in Section VII.B.
 Similarly, one can homogenize a non-homogeneous triggering function $\phi(\zeta(t;x_0),\varepsilon_\zeta(t;0))$ as: $\tilde{\phi}(\xi(t;x_0,w_0)) = w^{\theta+1}\phi(w^{-1}\zeta(t;x_0),w^{-1}\varepsilon_\zeta(t;0))$.
 Observe that the trajectories of the original system \eqref{original system} with initial condition $x\in\real^n$ coincide with the ones of \eqref{homogenization procedure} with initial condition $(x,1)\in\real^{n+1}$, i.e. on the hyperplane $w=1$.
 Hence, the inter-event times of the original system $\tau(x)$ coincide with the inter-event times $\tau\Big((x,1)\Big)$ of \eqref{homogenization procedure}.
 Consequently, in order to apply the proposed region-based STC scheme to a non-homogeneous nonlinear system, we first homogenize it by embedding it to $\real^{n+1}$, and then derive inner-approximations of isochronous manifolds of the extended system \eqref{homogenization procedure}, by replacing $x$ with $(x,w)$ in \eqref{mu}.

 However, a technical detail arises that needs to be emphasized.
-Most triggering functions that are designed for stabilization of the origin (e.g. \cite{tabuada2007etc}), satisfy $\mathcal{L}_f^i\phi(0,0)=0$ for all $i\geq0$.
+Most triggering functions that are designed for asymptotic stabilization of the origin (e.g. \cite{tabuada2007etc}) satisfy $\phi\Big((0,0)\Big)=0$.
 Thus, deriving the function $\mu(x,w,t)$ as in Theorem \ref{main theorem} for the extended system \eqref{homogenization procedure}, results for all points $(0,w)\in\real^{n+1}-\{0\}$ on the $w$-axis in: